Matthew-D-Johnston/JS210-Fundamentals-of-JavaScript/js211_assessment/js211_assessment_study_guide.md

 ###### The Global Scope

-Very small JavaScript programs with no functions or blocks exist entirely within a single sclope called the global scope:
+Very small JavaScript programs with no functions or blocks exist entirely within a single scope called the global scope:

 ```javascript
 let name = 'Julian';